Funds for clean school buses coming to hundreds of districts, White House says

 - Oops!Something went wrong.Please try again later.

 The Biden administration on Wednesday said it will provide funding to help school districts purchase clean school buses, most of them electric.
 Shown is a yellow electric school bus plugged into a charging station.
-(TW Farlow/Getty Images)
+(Photo by TW Farlow/Getty Images)

 The initiative, part of the U.S. Environmental Protection Agency’s Clean School Bus Program rebate competition, will give funds to school districts in 47 states and the District of Columbia to help them buy over 3,400 clean school buses.
 Alaska, Hawaii and Nevada are not part of this round of funding.